Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 Unfortunately, many LGBTQ+ individuals still struggle to find acceptance at home and in social settings, even as mainstream culture has evolved to become more protective of LGBTQ+ rights.
 Despite embracing LBGTQ+ entertainers, fighting for marriage equality, and vocally supporting LGBTQ+ causes, some people still struggle to accept LGBTQ+ family members.
 In certain religious communities, LGBTQ+ individuals still face scrutiny or judgement.
 Many still face a lack of empathy or understanding from peers.

 The struggle to feel understood and the right to simply be themselves has put members of the LGBTQ+ community at greater risk for drug and alcohol addiction than the general population.
 This guide offers ways to show support for friends and family in the LGBTQ+ community.

 Why the LGBTQ+ Community Is at Higher Risk for Addiction

-Multiple studies from the National Institute of Health, the National Institute of Mental Health and other research groups have disclosed that the LGBTQ+ community is at a substantially higher risk for addiction than others.
-The reasons range from issues of family rejection and a lack of social support to cultural stigma, bullying, and other forms of harassment.
+Multiple studies from the National Institute of Health, the National Institute of Mental Health and other research groups show that the LGBTQ+ community is at a substantially higher risk for addiction than others.
+The reasons range are many.
+Issues of family rejection are a big factor.
+Other components include a lack of social support, cultural stigma, bullying, and other forms of harassment.

 Family rejection has a particularly powerful impact.
 Research has found that higher levels of family rejection during one’s adolescence are significantly associated with poorer health and addictive behaviors in years to come.
 When members of the LGBTQ+ community come out to their parents, they not only risk avoidance or rejection, but in some cases shaming and abuse.